Alameda, California

 Hospitals and birthing centers

-Critical caveat for Alameda Island family buyers: Alameda Hospital does NOT offer labor and delivery.
+Critical caveat for Alameda Island buyers who will need labor and delivery care: Alameda Hospital does NOT offer labor and delivery.
 The on-island hospital is part of Alameda Health System and provides basic emergency services and a Primary Stroke Center, but L&D was discontinued.
-Alameda Island family buyers must travel off-island via tube (Posey or Webster) or bridge (Park Street, High Street) to reach a birthing center.
+Alameda Island buyers who will need labor and delivery care must travel off-island via tube (Posey or Webster) or bridge (Park Street, High Street) to reach a birthing center.
 This is one of three structural caveats in the 2026 East Bay hospital landscape (alongside the St. Rose Hayward Family Birthing Center suspension and the Regional Medical Center San Jose L&D closure).

 HospitalNetworkDrive time from AlamedaKey services